openaq/docs.openaq.org/src/content/docs/using-the-api/errors.md

 The OpenAQ API uses standard HTTP status codes to indicate the outcome of API requests, whether successful or erroneous.
-A successful request is accompanied by a 200 OK status code that confirms the operation was completed as expected.
+A successful request is accompanied by a 200 "OK" status code that confirms the operation was completed as expected.
 In cases of errors, the API responds with specific status codes that signify different types of issues.
 These codes enable developers to quickly understand and address any problems that arise when using the API.